Business Model Innovation

 Case Study 2: Make better use of resources by working smarter

-This B2C Glass installer needed new premises but did not want to move.
-How could we do more work off the premises?
+This B2C Glass installer needed more space but did not want to move.
+How could they resolve this conundrum?

-The answer was to change route to market and bigger volume jobs to Facilities Management Companies.
+The answer was to change their channel to market.
+Instead of selling direct to consumers, they switched to Facilities Management Companies.
 Installers could work from vans at the client premises while the bigger job sizes reduced cost of sale, idle time between jobs and delivery time.

 What can we take from this?: